© Alison Shayler

 Rock climbing

 Like most of the Alps, Chamonix is a great place to go rock climbing.
 Chamonix has numerous spots along the valley for cragging.
 In France, it is common to find bolted routes or single pitch or top rope, which makes climbing relatively accessible as less gear is required.
-The most popular spot is at Les Gaillands which is within walking distance from the town centre and has an open park ideal for barbecues.
-It is a great location for a day out as it is set next to a lake and has many walking trails nearby, as well as a buvette (snack bar).
+The most popular spot is Les Gaillands, which is within walking distance from the town centre and has an open park ideal for barbecues.
+It's a great location for a day out as it's set next to a lake and has many walking trails nearby, as well as a buvette (snack bar).
 Les Gaillands is one of the oldest climbing sites in France with the first of its 130 bolted routes being put up in the 1930's by Alfred Couttet.
 The routes are now maintained by the Compagnie des Guides de Chamonix and offer a variety of slabs, cracks, and overhangs at all levels of difficulty.

 How much does it cost to go rock climbing in Chamonix?
 Rock climbing course prices in Chamonix start at around €45 per person for a half-day group lesson and up to €400 for a full-day climbing private guide.

-Rock Climbing in Vallorcine
+Rock climbing in Vallorcine

-At the high end of the Chamonix Valley and twenty minutes by car sits the pretty village of Vallorcine.
-It is the perfect place to head if you want to escape the busy world of Chamonix and enjoy some great rock climbing.
+At the high end of the Chamonix valley and 20 minutes by car sits the pretty village of Vallorcine.
+It's the perfect place to head if you want to escape the busy world of Chamonix and enjoy some great rock climbing.
 The options available range from children’s routes to highly technical routes with official climbing grades up to 8a+.

 La Dalle de Vallorcine is a wide and large climbing wall that's a great way to discover the sport, it's usually used by schools and groups for lessons.
 The face is very easy to access.
 Driving from Chamonix turn right just as you enter ‘Le Buet’ and take the signs to the ‘Montets’ campsite.
 Before the campsite, park and then take the tunnel under the railway and it’s just a short walk.
 There are over thirty mid-range climbs available here, ranging from grade 4 to 7a.
 They are typically north-west facing.